David-R-Buchmann/Habit-Tracker/README.md

 # Habit-Tracker
- A nice and easy habit tracker web application build using Python.
+ A nice and easy habit tracker web application built using Python.